dwillis/smpa3193-exercises/04-agate-exercise.md

 print popchange1016[0]['change']
 ```

 Well, that seems like an excessive number of numbers after the decimal point.
 Maybe we can do something about that.
 Python has a Decimal library that can do the rounding for us.
-First we'll write a Python method that will do the rounding, and then we'll add the rounded change to our table:
+First we'll write a Python method called `round_change` that will do the rounding, and then we'll use that to add the rounded change to our table:

 ```python
 from decimal import Decimal